ewoodhead/npa-hierarchy/README.md

 ### Some Lisp resources

 As stated above, you don't kave to know Lisp in order to use this library, particularly if you are just using the `solve-problem` macro.
-But if you find you'd like or you need to learn a bit of Lisp, a good introduction is [Practical Common Lisp](http://www.gigamonkeys.com/book/) by Peter Seibel.
+But if you want or find you need to learn a bit of Lisp, a good introduction is [Practical Common Lisp](http://www.gigamonkeys.com/book/) by Peter Seibel.
 The entire book is freely readable on the author's website.
 It is about K&R level: it assumes you already know how to program and you just need to learn the specifics of how things are done in Lisp.

 These resources may also be useful:
 - The [Common Lisp Cookbook](http://cl-cookbook.sourceforge.net/).